aws/aws-eks-best-practices/content/upgrades/index.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/cluster-upgrades.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Best Practices for Cluster Upgrades

 This guide shows cluster administrators how to plan and execute their Amazon EKS upgrade strategy.
 It also describes how to upgrade self-managed nodes, managed node groups, Karpenter nodes, and Fargate nodes.
 It does not include guidance on EKS Anywhere, self-managed Kubernetes, AWS Outposts, or AWS Local Zones.